NASCAR Sprint Cup-Daytona 500 Results

 "Some of the emotions you go through, you start to think, 'Man, am I going to have a job next year?'
 That's kind of hard as a race car driver," Logano said.
 "I poured all my eggs in one basket.
 You don't know what's going to happen.

-He's the second youngest Daytona 500 winner in history, behind Trevor Bayne, who was 20 when he pulled off an upset victory in 2011.
+Logano became the second-youngest Daytona 500 winner behind Trevor Bayne, who was 20 when he pulled off an upset in 2011.